playsrc/roundest-next-13/README.md

 - On the main page, you will see two randomly selected Pokemon and their images
 - Cast your vote by clicking on the "Vote" button below to the Pokemon
 - You can view the voting results by clicking on the "Results" link at the bottom of the page

-## Features

-- View two random Pokemon and their corresponding images
-- Cast a vote for the roundest Pokemon
-- View voting results page

 ## Motivation